 If you are planning a holiday, you might be concerned about the potential risks and dangers involved with travelling and being away from home.
 You can minimise the risk if you plan your trip in advance and take all precautions to protect your personal safety and belongings.
 Read on for our 10 tips to help you, your family and friends stay safe while on holiday here in Australia or overseas.

 - Plan before you go – Book accommodation prior to leaving and have the address and directions in a hard copy with you.
-If planning a longer trip, like an extended trip through South-East Asia, book accommodation for at least the first few nights and then plan the rest as you go along.
+If planning a longer trip, like an extended trip overseas, book accommodation for at least the first few nights and then plan the rest as you go along.

 - Get to know the area – Research the area of your chosen destination before you leave.
 When you arrive and check into your accommodation, ask reception for a map and for some general directions to points of interest, restaurants, cafes etc. Take a walk around during the day to get familiar with the area.

 - Lock it up – Most hotels and hostels have security deposit boxes where you can lock up your valuables including your passport, wallet and laptop.
 Carry only what you need and just enough cash for the day.
 When you’re leaving for the day, make sure the room is locked.
 If staying on the ground floor, make sure to lock up the windows.
 If staying with a friend, it may also be wise to leave together so that you know the room is definitely locked.
 Be aware of your belongings at all times when you’re travelling, and keep suitcases locked when in transit.

 - Contact your bank – If you're going overseas, tell your bank which dates you will be out of the country.
 Be aware of the daily withdrawal limit and enquire into whether you have card protection for your debit and credit cards.
 Separate your money and have multiple cards.
 Take one card out with you and leave the other one in the hotel safe.
 Photocopy your passport before you go and keep a form of ID on you at all times.